-If you do not want to admit the times you have been disappointed in God, then I will.
+If you do not want to admit the times you have been mad at God, then I will.
 There have been times where I did not understand why God let someone I was close to me die or why God has not answered my prayers despite my constant prayers, fasting, and faith.

-I am not ashamed to admit I have had trouble forgiving God for not fixing things I felt He could fix.
+I am not ashamed to admit I have had trouble forgiving and that I was mad at God for not fixing things I felt He could fix.
 As a Christian, I understand we are called to go through this thing called life and that our life is not going to be perfect.
 We are called to go through hardships to make us stronger.
 This is the natural order of things, since the fall of man, and perfection on Earth was ended.

 But, have you ever felt like God was putting more on you then you could bear?

 Have you ever been put in or had situations in which you have been praying for a solution for days, months, or even years and no solution comes, instead the problem gets worse?

 Have you ever prayed for a miracle, healing, or money and had the faith of a mustard seed, just like the Bible said, but your prayers were not answered?

 If this has happened to you and you still have unshakable faith in God, then congratulations.
 But if you are human and like most humans as the hardship keep getting harder you to start to resent God or at least wonder why if it is in His power to stop your suffering then why doesn’t He?